-It’s no fun logging onto Facebook and realizing that your account has been hacked.
+It’s no fun logging onto Facebook and realizing that someone has hacked your account.
 But it happens, and sometimes the damage done can mean a big deal for you or your friends and family members.

-Thankfully, there are a few things that you can do to prevent an attack, and a few things you can do to fix your Facebook account if it does get hacked.
+Thankfully, there are a few things that you can do to prevent an attack, as well as a few things you can do to fix your Facebook account if it gets hacked.

 Before we even get into fixing your account, it’s best to know how to prevent would-be hackers from accessing your account.
-Setting a better password, avoiding spam, and increasing your privacy are just a few methods that could help safeguard your account.
-Luckily, Facebook has a Privacy Basics page that really helps explain a few things.
+Setting a better password, avoiding spam, and increasing your privacy are just a few methods that could help safeguard your security.

-After you do the basics, there are a more advanced options to consider.
+After you have taken care of the basics, there are a few more advanced options you should consider.
 You could enable email or login notifications, which you can do under Security Settings > Login Alerts.
 Unfortunately, Facebook discontinued text notifications some time ago.

-Still under security settings, you can check the box for Login Approvals.
+Under security settings, you can also check the box for Login Approvals.
 Doing so requires a security code to be typed when logging in from an unknown device or browser, and is another powerful attack deterrent to consider.